 On the other hand, investment-linked long term insurance policies that are collective investment schemes are required by law to be authorised by the SFC before they can be offered to the public, unless exempted.
 However, it must be stressed that an SFC authorisation of an investment product does not imply an official recommendation of that product.

 5.1 REGULATORY AUTHORITIES

-5.1.1 Office of the Commissioner of Insurance
+5.1.1 Insurance Authority